-This project will build two classrooms and provide learning resources for an Early Childhood Development (ECD) center serving 50 children of ages 4-6 years in the high altitude valley (4200 m) of Dho Tarap, Dolpo in western Nepal.
+This project will build the first Early Childhood Development (ECD) center serving 80 children of ages 2-6 years in the high altitude valley (4200 m) of Dho Tarap, Dolpo in western Nepal.
 The earthquake resistant classrooms will be built using passive solar technology to withstand the cold harsh winters, enabling the ECD center to operate for the full calendar year and tackle the challenge of 6 month gap in early education for young children.

 This project will enable continuous operation of early childhood education classes, regardless of the weather or season.
 Young children, who are most affected by large gaps in schooling, will be engaged in developmental activities throughout the year.
 Teachers will be able to complete the assigned curriculum and start new academic sessions without having to forcefully revise previous year's classes in a short time.
 This project will also help promote passive solar buildings in the community.